-When designing an affordable home, so much time is spent planning, creating an efficient floor plan with a simple, straightforward layout and simple details and materials, as well as optimizing the building systems so that all the efforts will pay off in the building of the home.
+When designing an affordable home, so much time is spent planning, creating an efficient floor plan with a simple, straightforward layout and simple details and materials, using equipment like Portable Construction Heaters, as well as optimizing the building systems so that all the efforts will pay off in the building of the home.
 A well-conceived, affordable home design doesn’t matter if the construction isn’t as equally optimized, planned out, and held in the highest regard.

 Cost-effective home construction not only takes clear and open communication and planning between you, the architect, and the contractor to get the design just right, but also time and dedication on the part of the contractor, his crew, and all the sub-contractors and suppliers.
 Attention to material limitations, proper construction techniques and installation, energy efficiency, and strategic material sourcing are just a few areas of focus to help make your house construction more affordable.